tq-systems/meta-tq/README.md

 layers: meta-tq

-This layer additionally contains optional fixes and extensions for other layers as far as needed for TQ Systems SOM.
+This layer additionally contains optional fixes and extensions for other layers as far as needed for TQ-Systems SOM.
 Most of these bbappends are implemented under dynamic-layers and are only visible, if the original layer is in your bblayer.conf.
 For details look for `BBFILES_DYNAMIC` in Yocto Project documentation.